somrajroy/AWS3TierArchitecturewithTFModules/README.md

 ![image](https://github.com/somrajroy/AWS3TierArchitecturewithTFModules/assets/92582005/c4b2781f-1ca5-4328-b061-5c22542f12dc) <br/>

+**Documentation of modules: The official Terraform modules have been developed and tested by experts, which ensures that they follow all the best practices and are secure by design.
+By leveraging these modules, developers can automate the infrastructure deployment process and ensure that the infrastructure is secure from the ground up.
+This approach aligns with an automation-first and security-first mindset as mentioned above, and helps deliver high-quality solutions to customers.<br/>
  - Module `terraform-aws-modules/vpc/aws` : The terraform-aws-modules/vpc/aws module is designed to create a Virtual Private Cloud (VPC) in AWS.
 A VPC is a logically isolated section of the AWS cloud where you can launch resources, such as Amazon EC2 instances and RDS databases.
 This module abstracts the complexities of creating a VPC and provides a simple, reusable configuration.
 It provides a set of configurable options for creating a VPC, including the number of subnets, the IP address range, and the availability zones.
 The module also creates the necessary resources for the VPC, such as internet gateways, route tables, and security groups.
    - **Features**
      - Creation of public and private subnets across multiple Availability Zones (AZs).